buehler/mse-project-thesis-1/sections/05_evaluation.md

 > NFR 10: The solution handles errors in the translation and the automation engine according to the architectural description.

 All parts of the authentication mesh rely on external software, with the exception of translators.
-As stated above, error handling for the transmission of data is not needed since this is done by a proxy (Envoy in the POC).
+As stated above, error handling for the transmission of data is not needed since this is done by a proxy (Envoy in the PoC).
 All other components are not part of the critical path. {@sec:poc_translator} states that in the case of a timeout, error, or invalid data, the request must be blocked by the translator.
 Only valid requests must be let through to the destination.

 ## Prevent Leakage of Credentials